The New Zealand Brass Band Championships is one of the world’s oldest music competitions.

 The first contest was held in the Christchurch Drill Hall on the 17th of April 1880 with an audience of 2500 people.
 Six bands competed, and the audience chose the winner – the Invercargill Garrison Band, under the command of Captain W.E.
 Heywood.

-These days the national contest is held annually over five days and includes Junior and Open solo and ensemble competitions, a Sacred Item/Hymn, Test selection and Own Choice selection for band in each grade (A, B, C, D, and Youth), plus a Street March.
-The contest usually concludes with a gala concert.
+These days the national contest is held annually in July over five days and includes Junior and Open solo and ensemble competitions, a Sacred Item/Hymn, Test selection and Own Choice selection for band in each grade (A, B, C, D, and Youth), plus a Street March.
+The contest often concludes with a gala concert.

 2021 14 to 18 July